aldabraFinance/aldabra-docs/docs/our-protocols/swap.md

 ### Swap Basics

-Users can swap between stablecoins in the Stable pool that are pegged to the same value with a 1:1 ratio **without any slippage and price impact.** No matter the trading value is, be it just $1 or $100,000, the price will stay the same.
-As long as the Stable pool has enough liquidity, the order will be fulfilled instantly.
+Users can swap between multiple stablecoins in the Stable pool that are pegged to the same value with a 1:1 ratio **without any slippage and price impact.** No matter what the trading value is $1 or $100,000, the price remains the same.
+The order will be fulfilled instantly as long as the Stable pool has enough liquidity.

-Currently, supports the following stablecoins:
+Currently, the Stable pool supports the following stablecoins:

 |      | Token Address                               |
 | ---- | ------------------------------------------- |